Fundamental British Values

 - Individual liberty

+These values are seen to be crucial for students to develop as it helps to prepare them for life in modern Britain.
 Dover Grammar School for Girls is committed to providing an inclusive and accepting learning environment for all students in our community.
-We recognise the vital role Fundamental British Values have in underpinning what it is to be a citizen in a modern and diverse Great Britain valuing our community and celebrating a society, where individual members can feel safe, valued and can contribute for the good of themselves and others.
-As a school we believe this is central and plan to promote the spiritual, moral, social and cultural (SMSC) development of our students across the school and our DGGS Character Values aim to underpin these belief across the whole school.
+We recognise the vital role Fundamental British Values have in underpinning what it means to be a citizen in a modern and diverse Britain by valuing our community and celebrating our society, where individual members can feel safe, valued and can contribute for the good of themselves and others.
+As a school we believe this is central and plan to promote the spiritual, moral, social and cultural (SMSC) development of our students across the school and our DGGS Character Values aim to underpin these Fundamental British Values across the whole school.

-Through our PSHE education in Key Stages 3 and 4 and the VESPA personal development programme in Key Stage 5 we help students to develop their self-knowledge, self-esteem and self-confidence; distinguish right from wrong; accept responsibility for their behaviour; show initiative and contribute positively to our wider society; acquire a broad general knowledge of, and respect for, English public institutions and services and to appreciate and respect their own and other cultures.
+Through our PSHE education across the key stages we help students to develop their self-knowledge, self-esteem and self-confidence.
+Students are also taught the value of British law which will give them the ability to distinguish right from wrong and accept responsibility for their behaviour.
+Students are encouraged to show initiative and contribute positively to our wider society by acquiring a broad general knowledge of British institutions and services and to appreciate and respect their own and other cultures.

-The principle of democracy is reinforced at Dover Grammar School for Girls, with democratic processes being used for important decisions within the school community, for instance, elections being held for Head Prefects and House Captain positions, Form and Sport Captains and Student Council members.
-The principle of democracy is also explored in lessons as well as in form time and assemblies.
+The principle of democracy is reinforced at Dover Grammar School for Girls, with democratic processes being used for important decisions within the school community, for instance, elections being held for Lead Prefects, House Captains and Student Council representatives.
+Allowing for students to have an active voice in the school community and be able to influence school decisions where possible

 At Dover Grammar School for Girls students follow the rules and expectations of the school and are taught the value and the reasons behind laws that govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service reinforce this message.